JaydenTeoh/ML-Research-Notes/README.md

 # Machine Learning Research Notes

-This is where I will be writing my personal notes on mathematics behind Machine Learning and reviews of ML research papers. \
+This is where I will be writing my personal notes on
+1. Mathematics of Machine Learning
+2. Machine Learning research papers

 View notes on Notion [here](https://boiling-aftermath-44e.notion.site/Machine-Learning-Research-5d73301ae1394acf8f3828d44d4b0fe2?pvs=4)

 ## Who am I and why am I doing this?

-Hi, I am a university student involved in AI research.
-I plan to get familiar with the mathematical concepts behind ML and also keep myself up-to-speed with the ML landscape by reading up on at least one paper every week. \
+Hi, I am a undergraduate actively engaged in AI research! \
+I have a keen interest in the mathematical foundations of machine learning and staying up-to-date with the ML landscape by regularly reading ML papers. \
-Do expect my notes to be easy-to-digest and I'll make sure to cover as much theoretical aspects of ML.
-One day, I hope to have my own research paper be included in this repository!
+As someone relatively new to ML, I often encounter complex theories or technicalities that can be overwhelming.
+That's why I've chosen to share my notes here as I hope they can serve as a helpful resource for fellow beginners in the field of ML, just like me.

 ## My Interests